-Under certain circumstances, we need to put our inventive powers to work.
+Under certain circumstances, we need to put our creative powers to work.

 If you’re out of coffee filters, I can assure you that you can still have a delicious cup of Joe by using some of the filter alternatives I’ve listed.

 Without further ado, let’s dive in.

 Even though filtering papers are essential for making a good cup of Joe, there are some fantastic coffee filter substitutes that will do the job just fine.

 It’s worth noting that I’ve only included items that I’ve tested.